paweljakubas/j-random-matrices/chapters/basic-algebra.md

 the numerical rank can be determined as a side effect of the decomposition (also possible using QR or LU although not so reliable as in case of SVD).

-More performant than above the inverse of a square matrix is defined as `%.`
+More performant inverse of a square matrix is defined as `%.` (than the one defined on adjoint)
 ```
    NB. nonsingular matrix has an inverse (each row, so also the column, is linearly independent)
    ]m=: 3 3 $ 1 2 3 5 4 6 9 7 8
 1 2 3
 5 4 6
 9 7 8
-   ]inv=: %. m
+   ]invm=: %. m
  _0.666667 0.333333    0
   0.933333 _1.26667  0.6
 _0.0666667 0.733333 _0.4
-   inv mult m
+   inv, mult m
            1            0 0
            0            1 0
 _4.44089e_16 _4.44089e_16 1
-   (toRational inv) mult m
+   (toRational invm) mult m
 1 0 0
 0 1 0
 0 0 1